weblogng/weblogng.github.io/_posts/2014-10-17-ios-performance-monitoring-at-scale.md

 Now that we know what we're up against, let's press-forward and make some network requests...

-> How long do your app's requests really take?
+Q. How long do _your_ app's requests really take?

-Most developers don't have a good idea of how long their app's requests take in the real world.
+Many developers don't have a good idea of how long their app's requests take in the real world.

 Fortunately, WeblogNG can help by automatically timing all http requests made with NSURLConnection.
 This feature can be enabled by calling `NSURLConnection.wng_setLogging(true)`.
 Here's the main.swift code from above with the necessary update: